 While radar has proven an invaluable tool in weather forecasting, alerting and research, gaps in coverage exist due to geographic limitations of the technology.
 Additionally, many areas of the world lack the financial resources and technical expertise to deploy, operate and maintain a radar solution.

 How Does PulseRad Work?

-PulseRad is enabled by the Earth Networks Total Lightning Network, the world's largest lightning network and the only one that comprehensively measures both cloud-to-ground and in-cloud lightning on a global scale.
+PulseRad is made possible by the Earth Networks Total Lightning Network, the world's largest lightning network and the only one that comprehensively measures both cloud-to-ground and in-cloud lightning on a global scale.
 The combination of in-cloud and cloud-to-ground lightning is critical to establishing an accurate correlation between lightning activity and radar reflectivity.

-Using complex algorithms that correlate total lightning flash rates to radar reflectivity, PulseRad provides forecasters with an interactive map of convective weather, and in the future non-convective weather, in places where traditional radar coverage is often incomplete or nonexistent.
+Using algorithms that correlate total lightning flash rates to radar reflectivity, PulseRad provides forecasters with an interactive map of convective weather, and in the future non-convective weather, in places where traditional radar coverage is often incomplete or nonexistent.
 Distinct algorithms for different climate zones (mountainous, tropical, subtropical) within a forecast area are seamlessly integrated into the map to ensure accuracy and reliability.

 Interactive Storm Map

 PulseRad provides a proxy radar map of convective storms.
 Lightning cell tracking is used to identify storm cells and correlate the Total Lightning flash rate within a cell with radar reflectivity.
 The resulting map looks similar to radar and uses the same units as radar (dBz) for easy interpretation.

 PulseRad highlights the potential for dangerous storms that may contain damaging winds, large hail, increased lightning and tornadoes, including in places where radar coverage is limited or not available.